cojocariuovidiu/subscription-app/README.md

 - [throwjs](https://github.com/kbariotis/throw.js/): A very simple HTTP Error collection library. **Why:** It is very handy because it allows to create HTTP Error objects through a very simple and intuitive API that also simplifies and keeps code neat and clean - plus saves development time too!

-- [node-http-status](https://github.com/prettymuchbryce/node-http-status): Very simple module that exports constants enumerating the HTTP status codes. **Why:** Very useful, to avoid having status codes written in number on your server code and having them easily referenced by constants which keeps code much clean and readable.
-This one, together with the above listed `th
+- [node-http-status](https://github.com/prettymuchbryce/node-http-status): Very simple module that exports constants enumerating the HTTP status codes. **Why:** Its very useful to avoid having status codes written in number on your server code and having them easily referenced by constants which keeps code much clean and readable.
+This one, together with the above listed `throwjs`, is one of my favorites.
-- [throwjs](https://github.com/kbariotis/throw.js/): A very simple HTTP Error collection library. **Why:** It is very handy because it allows to create HTTP Error objects through a very simple and intuitive API that also simplifies and keeps code neat and clean - plus saves development time too!

 ## API Documentation